NASA-AMMOS/anms/README.md

 root of the anms-ammos project.
 You want to make sure that `anms-ui` or `localhost` are specified for port `80` and not an incorrect hostname.

+### `OCI runtime error: unable to process ecurity attribute`

+This and related errors are typically caused by incomplete support or configuration of security settings.
+In older Docker & Podman releases these tags were ignored on systems where SELinux was not enabled.

+If running certain versions of Podman, or sytems with SELinux features enabled, users may need to explicitly configure the appropriate security groups (see User Guide) or disable the security tags entirely.
+The latter can be done by commenting out the "security_opt" section in the *-compose.yml files.